CustomX: Unified Character, Action, and Scene Customization in Video World Models: More Experiments

 The model is then trained on a hybrid dataset combining the aforementioned GTA-V and newly collected real-world videos.
 To help the model differentiate between rendered and real-world visual styles, we apply a simple data-tagging strategy~\cite{zhao2025synthetic}: GTA-V samples are tagged with the keyword ``rendered'' (e.g., ``The rendered character is running forward''), while real-world samples are tagged with ``real'' (e.g., ``The real character is running forward'').
 Aside from this tagging mechanism, the overall training procedure remains identical to that described in the main paper.

 To evaluate the effectiveness of the mixed-data strategy, we collect multi-view captures of two unseen real-world individuals.
 Following the evaluation protocol in the main paper, we compute DINOv2~\cite{oquab2023dinov2} and CLIP~\cite{radford2021clip} scores to evaluate the character consistency.
-As shown in Table~\ref{tab:game_real_ablation}, training on hybrid data produces measurable improvements in real-world character fidelity.
-The qualitative results in Figure~\ref{fig:game_real_ablation} further illustrate that the hybrid-trained model achieves noticeably higher realism, capturing fine-grained details—such as dynamic clothing wrinkles—that are absent in models trained solely on GTA-V data.
+As shown in \cref{tab:game_real_ablation}, training on hybrid data produces measurable improvements in real-world character fidelity.